g-kassis/AED/README.md

 # AED Plus(Automated External Defibrillator Plus)
- COMP3004 Team Project using Qt for a AED UI

-<h1>Project Overview</h1>
 In this project, the team is tasked with designing and developing a software simulation of the AED Plus (Automated External Defibrillator Plus) system, a life-saving medical device used to assist individuals in cardiac emergencies.